amirsadriofficial/Clothing-Store/README.md

 # Getting Started with Create React App

 ### Visit Website
+Due to the fact that it is uploaded on Vercel, it has a low speed and some photos or sections may be displayed late or not displayed at all.
+Therefore, it is recommended to download and install the project so that you can benefit from all its features.

 Click on the [Website](https://watch-shop-amirsadriofficial.vercel.app) to visit.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).